 The bus manufacturer or maintenance staff may have failed to provide a safe vehicle to the driver and the occupants of the bus.
 For example, if brake lights were improperly installed or poorly maintained, responsibility for the crash may lie with the bus company.

-Additionally, drivers cannot be held responsible for skills or knowledge for which they did not receive training.
-School districts, companies, and county transportation departments all offer trainings to drivers to mitigate risk and keep all motorists safe.
+Drivers cannot be held responsible for skills or knowledge for which they did not receive training.
+School districts, companies, and county transportation departments all offer training to drivers to mitigate risk and keep all motorists safe.
 When drivers were improperly trained, fault may lie with the bus management.

 The details of a bus crash determine the responsible party or parties, as well as possible recoverable damages.
 A bus wreck attorney in Richmond can be able to help plaintiffs develop proper claims.